-A lot of organizations organize biking tours, so you can just contact them and book one of their tours with a guide.
+A lot of organizations organize biking tours, so you can just contact them and book one of their tours, with or without a guide.

-If you desire to rent a bike and head off on your own, then here below some alternatives routes!
+If you desire to rent a bike and head off on your own, then here below some alternative routes!